Wilfred/difftastic/README.md

 Display.
 Difftastic has a side-by-side display which usually works well, but can be confusing.

+Robustness.
+Difftastic regularly has releases that fix crashes.

 Diff accuracy.
 Some delimiter moves are currently ignored (see [#30](https://github.com/Wilfred/difftastic/issues/30)).